Nazem Kadri: Toronto Maple Leafs (2009–2019)

 On January 23, 2017, in a game against the Calgary Flames, Kadri scored his 100th career NHL goal.
-During the Maple Leafs' first-round series with the Washington Capitals in the 2017 Stanley Cup playoffs, Kadri played approximately 95 minutes of ice time throughout the series when Toronto were at even strength to help push the series to six games.
-He ended the series with two points, a goal and an assist, in six games as Toronto were eliminated.
+During the Maple Leafs' first-round series with the back-to-back Presidents' Trophy-winning Washington Capitals in the 2017 playoffs, Kadri played approximately 95 minutes of ice time throughout the series when Toronto were at even strength to help push the series to six games.
+He ended the series with two points, a goal and an assist, in all six games as Toronto were eliminated by the Capitals in six games.

 During the 2017–18 season, Kadri scored his fourth career NHL hat-trick in a 6–3 win over the Columbus Blue Jackets on February 14, 2018.
-During Toronto's first-round series in the 2018 playoffs against the Boston Bruins, Kadri was suspended three games for a hit on Tommy Wingels in Game 1.
+During Toronto's first-round series in the 2018 playoffs against the third-seeded Boston Bruins, Kadri was suspended three games for a hit on Bruins’ forward Tommy Wingels in Game 1.
 Toronto lost the series in seven games.

-During Toronto's first-round series against Boston in the 2019 playoffs, Kadri was suspended for the remainder of the first round for cross-checking Jake DeBrusk in Game 2.
-The Maple Leafs lost the series in seven games.
+During Toronto's second consecutive first-round series against the third-seeded Boston Bruins in the 2019 playoffs, Kadri was suspended for the remainder of the first round for cross-checking Bruins’ forward Jake DeBrusk in Game 2.
+The Maple Leafs lost the series in seven games, surrendering a 3–2 series lead in the process.